-Gaslighting – The Meaning of Guilt Tripping
+Gaslighting – Understanding The Meaning of Guilt Tripping

 This can be done through a variety of methods such as denying that something happened, downplaying the importance of an event or conversation, making false accusations against the target, manipulating facts or evidence, or shifting blame onto the other person.

 Gaslighting can lead to the other person feeling guilty or ashamed for things that are out of their control, confused about what is actually happening, and ultimately questioning their own beliefs and judgment.

-Ultimatums – The Meaning of Guilt Tripping
+Ultimatums – Understanding The Meaning of Guilt Tripping

 This can manifest itself in various ways, such as using language like “If you don’t do this then I will…” which implies that the other person has no choice but to comply in order to avoid undesirable or negative outcome.

 In this way, guilt trippers are attempting to coerce someone into acting in a certain way, by making them feel responsible for what would happen if they do not comply